Credera/opentracingdemo/README.md

 The demo site allows the user to navigate the final image created by Reddit's [r/place experiment](https://www.reddit.com/r/place/).
 The activity heat map will be filled in as the user moves a mouse over the image.
 The user may also move two markers to plot a cross section of the heatmap data.
 These activities will result in a large number of traces that can be inspected.

-Note: Awaiting updates from [gRPC-OpenTracing](https://github.com/grpc-ecosystem/grpc-opentracing) before the cross-section service can be updated to match the other components.
-Until this is resolved, no cross-sections will be shown and that service will not appear in Zipkin.

 ## Usage

 ### Prerequisites